 - 1. Acupuncture

 - 2. Autism and Summer Treatment Program

-- 3. Bariatric Surgery (see page 20 for provider specifics)

-- 4. Capsule Mobility Device

-- 5. Gender Reassignment surgery
+- 3. Gender Affirming surgery

-- 6. Hearing Aids
+- 4. Hearing Aids

-- 7. Pharmacogenomics

-- 8. Refractive Surgery
+- 5. Refractive Surgery

 BEHAVIORAL HEALTH SERVICES

 ADHD Summer Treatment Program

 Full benefit coverage applies only if the child and parent each complete their designated portions of the program.
 Precertification and a clinical appropriateness review are required.
 HBP coverage for the Summer Treatment Program is \$2,000.
 The member is responsible for the difference between what the HBP covers and the billed charges for the program.
 An additional \$500 will be covered ONLY if the parents participate in the parent education portion of the program.
 All outpatient social skills training for children and adolescents with ADHD is covered as group therapy under the behavioral health outpatient benefit.